andereld/progark/README.md

 ### Libraries
 * [libgdx](https://github.com/libgdx/libgdx) for graphics and networking features.

+### Assets
+* All files needed by the client should be placed in `client/android/assets` and accessed with `battleShipGame.getFile("file.jpeg")`.
+This way assets are properly handled on both android and desktop.

 ## Server
 The application server is written in [Node.js][node] and deployed to [Heroku][heroku].